 All our rooms have been decorated and furnished to a high standard.
-Our House Parents will conduct regular room checks to ensure that they are being properly maintained.
+Our Houseparents will conduct regular room checks to ensure that they are being properly maintained.
 Students are expected to leave their room at the end of the year as they found it when they moved in.
 Damages may incur additional charges.

 Boarders should keep their rooms locked at all times when not in them.
-Students are not allowed to give their key to anyone else and they must report the loss or theft of their key immediately.
+Boarders are not allowed to give their key card to anyone else and they must report the loss or theft of their key card immediately.
 Boarding staff have key cards providing access to all rooms.
-Staff will knock on a student's door if they need to see them or need entry to the room (e.g., in the case of the cleaners) and students must answer the door (dressed appropriately) in response.
+Staff will knock on a student's door if they need to see them or need entry to the room (e.g., to clean it) and students must answer the door (dressed appropriately) in response.
 Only if there is no response will staff use their cards to enter because of safeguarding concerns.